yukimemi/hitori.vim/README.md

 Before starting Neovim, you can use the `hitori` command to check if the WebSocket server is already running, and if it is, directly send the path of the argument via the WebSocket, otherwise start Neovim.

-To install `nvim`, use the following command:
+To use `nvim`, use the following command:

 ```sh
 deno install --allow-net --allow-run --allow-read --name hitori https://raw.githubusercontent.com/yukimemi/dps-hitori/main/cmd/hitori.ts
 ```

-To install `nvim-qt`, use the following command:
+To use `nvim-qt`, use the following command:

 ```sh
 deno install --allow-net --allow-run --allow-read --name hitori https://raw.githubusercontent.com/yukimemi/dps-hitori/main/cmd/hitori-qt.ts